File Transfer Protocol (FTP)

 - ACK on success.
 The payload must specify fields:

-- Client (i.e. GCS) sends BurstReadFile command specifying the part of the file that it wants to get.
+- Client (i.e. GCS) sends BurstReadFile command specifying the part of the file that it wants to get from an offset to the end, along with the default size of each burst payload.

 - The payload must specify: